 Bad bosses cost the economy $360 billion dollars every year in lost productivity.
 (Forbes magazine) Employees say that having a good boss contributes more to their happiness than a pay raise.
 Bad bosses can cause unhealthy stress and anxiety which can take years to shake off.

 This is a huge driver for companies to improve their leadership ranks.
 It’s also an opportunity for employees who have had bad bosses to not be like them and not continue their legacy.
-This leaves us with an enormous market of people who want to better leadership.
+This leaves us with an enormous market of people who want to become a better leader or who want to better leadership.

 How many Americans quit their jobs every month?